Canon’s new EOS 7D DSLR and the first Hybrid Image Stabilization lensView gallery - 21 images

 "The EOS 7D represents a completely new chapter in digital photography and Canon product development.
 This camera stands alone as the most functional and innovative DSLR Canon has released to-date, bringing together all of the best professional features offered, along with numerous user requests at a price-point everyone can appreciate," stated Yuichi Ishizuka, senior vice president and general manager, Consumer Imaging Group, Canon U.S.A.

 New Autofocus SystemThe completely re-designed system includes a new multi-axis cross-type 19-point AF grid, where the focusing points are evenly spread out across the image plane and clearly displayed through Canon's new "Intelligent Viewfinder".
 All 19 points are f/5.6-sensitive for both horizontal and vertical cross-type focusing, while the center AF point adds high-precision diagonal cross-type sensitivity for f/2.8 and larger aperture lenses.
 The 19 cross-type focusing points also remain fully functional with apertures as small as f/5.6 giving it the versatility to cover fast-moving sports action or low-light indoor subjects.
+New modes include:

 The camera uses Dual DIGIC 4 Imaging Processors and a large APS-C-sized CMOS sensor and allows for three video recording modes – Full HD and HD in a 16:9 aspect ratio and Standard Definition (SD) in a 4:3 aspect ratio, all at selectable frame rates.
 There's a built-in monaural microphone but an external stereo microphone can also be used.